Government IT & Security

 Trigger: Anomalous authentication indicates potential unauthorized activity.

-First Response: Contain account scope, enforce session revocation, and validate affected service boundaries.
+First response: Contain account scope, enforce session revocation, and validate affected service boundaries.

 Stabilization: Complete root-cause analysis, harden controls, and update access governance procedures.